 Our Board of Directors adopted our 2014 Plan in June 2014, it became effective July 17, 2014 and serves as the successor to our 2007 Plan.
 We initially reserved 2,000,000 shares of our common stock to be issued under our 2014 Plan.
-The number of shares reserved for issuance under our 2014 Plan increased automatically on January 1, 2015 and will increase automatically for each of the calendar years 2015 through 2024 by the number of shares equal to 4% of the total outstanding shares of our common stock as of the immediately preceding December 31 of such year.
-Our Board of Directors or compensation committee may, however, reduce the amount of the increase in any particular year.
-In addition, the following shares are available for grant and issuance under our 2014 Plan:
+Under the 2014 Plan, the number of shares reserved for issuance is and will continue to automatically increase on January 1 for each of the calendar years 2016 through 2024, by the number of shares equal to 4% of the total outstanding shares of our common stock as of the immediately preceding December 31 of such year; provided, however, that our Board of Directors may reduce the amount of the increase in any particular year.
+For the 2018 and 2017 calendar years, respectively, the Board declined the automatic increase that would have occurred on January 1, 2018, and January 1, 2017, respectively, upon which no additional shares were reserved for issuance under the 2014 Plan.
+In addition to the foregoing, the following shares are available for grant and issuance under our 2014 Plan:

-- shares subject to options or stock appreciation rights (SARs) granted under our 2014 Plan that ceased to be subject to the option or SAR for any reason other than exercise of the option or SAR; - shares subject to awards granted under our 2014 Plan that were subsequently forfeited or repurchased by us at the original issue price; - shares subject to awards granted under our 2014 Plan that otherwise terminated without shares being issued; - shares surrendered, canceled, or exchanged for cash or the same type of award or a different award (or combination thereof); - shares reserved but not issued or subject to outstanding awards under our 2007 Plan on July 17, 2014; - shares issuable upon the exercise of options or subject to other awards under our 2007 Plan prior to July 17, 2014 that ceased to be subject to such options or other awards by forfeiture or otherwise after July 17, 2014; - shares issued under our 2007 Plan that were forfeited or repurchased by us after July 17, 2014; and - shares subject to awards under our 2007 Plan that were used to pay the exercise price of an option or withheld to satisfy the tax withholding obligations related to any award.
+- shares subject to options or stock appreciation rights (SARs) granted under our 2014 Plan that ceased to be subject to the option or SAR for any reason other than exercise of the option or SAR; - shares subject to awards granted under our 2014 Plan that were subsequently forfeited or repurchased by us at the original issue price; - shares subject to awards granted under our 2014 Plan that otherwise terminated without shares being issued; - shares surrendered, canceled, or exchanged for cash or the same type of award or a different award (or combination thereof); - shares reserved but not issued or subject to outstanding awards under our 2007 Plan on July 17, 2014;

+- shares issuable upon the exercise of options or subject to other awards under our 2007 Plan prior to July 17, 2014 that ceased to be subject to such options or other awards by forfeiture or otherwise after July 17, 2014; - shares issued under our 2007 Plan that were forfeited or repurchased by us after July 17, 2014; and - shares subject to awards under our 2007 Plan that were used to pay the exercise price of an option or withheld to satisfy the tax withholding obligations related to any award.